About the rides

-An historic event, now in its 41st year the Dorset Coast Audax is the UK’s longest continuously running calendar audax event.
-The route has a bit of everything, and with over 2,800m of ascent a lot of steep hills ;-).
-It is considered by many long distance cyclists to be pretty much the perfect 200km course: perfectly placed controls / control towns, varied scenery, awesome views, challenging climbs, rewarding descents, and a lovely run in to the finish from the top of Eggardon Hill.
+The Dorset Coast 200km is an historic and classic event, one of the original UK Paris-Brest-Paris qualifying rides, now in its 43rd year, the Dorset Coast Audax is the UK’s longest continuously running calendar audax event!
+The route has a bit of everything, and with over 2,800m of ascent it has a LOT of steep hills.
+It is considered by many long distance cyclists to be pretty much the perfect tough 200km course with perfectly placed controls / control towns, varied scenery, awesome views, challenging climbs, rewarding descents, and a lovely run in to the finish from the top of Eggardon Hill.

 Dorset Coast 200km